Fatmir01/MyLeetCode/README.md

 # MyLeetCode
-I will post my solution to the exercise of LeetCode
+I will post my solution to the exercise of LeetCode only in Java